 The next is military base and historical site of the First Indochina War.
 We drive 30 minutes out of city to the base of The Command of Dien Bien Phu Campaign (Muong Phang) – Located in a primitive forest in Muong Phang commune to the commanding bunker of General Commander-in-chief Vo Nguyen Giap and Hoang Van Thai.

-Get back to town and visit Dien Bien Phu Museum – Built at 1984 on the occasion of the year 30th after Dien Bien Phu Victory before visiting A1 Hill - The most important camp of the French and Bunker of the French General De Castries .
+In the afternoon, we will visit Dien Bien Phu Museum – Built at 1984 on the occasion of the year 30th after Dien Bien Phu Victory before visiting A1 Hill - The most important camp of the French and Bunker of the French General De Castries.

-After the lunch we continue on our journey, driving along the peaceful Muong Thanh Valley to the Tay Trang border gate to Laos where our Laos guide and driver are await for you .
+After breakfast in the hotel, we drive down south through the peaceful Muong Thanh Valley to the Tay Trang border gate to Laos where our Laos guide and driver are await you.

-Crossing the border, we continue through one of Laos’ most remote regions all the way to Muang Khua, a one-horse border town located on the banks of the Nam Ou River.
-Arrive in Muang Khua in the late afternoon and check in at the hotel.
-Enjoy some free time to relax, then take a brief walking tour around the town to visit the local market and nearby pagoda.
+Crossing the border, we continue through one of Laos’ most remote regions to Muang Khua, a one-horse border town located on the banks of the Nam Ou River.
+It depends on the time you may choose the lunch stop at Pak Nam Noy or drive 1 and half hour more to Ban Na My.

-Note: At Tay Trang border gate, the immigration normally closes during lunch break 12.00 - 13.30.
+Note: The Tay Trang border gate immigration normally closes for lunch between12.00 - 13.30.

-Day 5 – Muang Khua – Luang Prabang
+Day 8 – Nong Khiaw – Luang Prabang

-Return to the hotel for breakfast and then start a nice journey passing picturesque scenery along the Nam Ou River—Laos’s longest inland river.
-Drink in the beautiful mountainous setting on a 6 hour drive heading to Luang Prabang.
-Stop for a lunch on your own (of simple local cuisine at Muang Ngoy) and later in the afternoon we take the boat cruise to Luang Prabang before the sunset with a stop at the confluence of the Nam Ou and Mekong rivers to visit the Pak Ou caves—a pantheon of gold Buddha statues tucked into the nooks of the limestone cliffs.
-It is then only a short distance from the caves to the village of Ban Xang Hai.
-Stop here to learn about LauLao (Lao whisky) and LauHai (Lao wine), before continuing down the Mekong to Luang Prabang.
+Have breakfast in the hotel then take a pleasant walk around the village enjoying the village feel with great views over the Nam Ou river or visit a small temple complex in the center of town.
+We continue the journey of 2 hours drive passing picturesque scenery along the Nam Ou River and beautiful mountainous setting heading to Pak Ou Caves—a pantheon of gold Buddha statues tucked into the nooks of the limestone cliffs.
+Enjoy the cruise along Mekong from the cave to village of Ban Xang Hai.
+Stop here to learn how local make LauLao (Lao whisky) and LauHai (Lao wine), before continuing this river way down the Mekong to Luang Prabang.
 Check in at the hotel then take an evening stroll through the quaint streets and enjoy the sunset over the river and surrounding lush countryside.
 The evening highlight includes a visit to the local night market in the city center, where ethnic minority people come together to buy and sell their wares.